tripledio/tripledio.github.io/_drafts/models.md

 Mapping in itself is a very simple straightforward process in which your IDE does most of the work for you.
 Granted it is a boring task.
 But that is because it is so simple.
 The cost in development time of doing some boring mapping pales in comparison with the time spent on looking for bugs, staring at an entangled big ball of mud where all the different responsibilities are intertwined.

-Another argument against mapping i often hear is that mapping results in a lot more bugs because things get mapped wrong. ins't that why you have tests?
+Another argument against mapping I often hear is that mapping results in a lot more bugs because things get mapped wrong. isn't that why you have tests?
 And if it is just a wrong mapping it is very easy to find and fix.
 Because everything is kept simple.

-When you have multiple modles with different responsibilities they very rarely map 1:1 on each other.
+When you have multiple models with different responsibilities they very rarely map 1:1 on each other.
 If it is just copying state from structure A to an identical structure B, something is wrong.

 ### Why are multiple models useful?

-When I clean the dishwasher it is easier to just throw everything in the same closet and be done with it.
+When I empty the dishwasher it is easier to just throw everything in the same closet and be done with it.
 But I know it pays of to put the cups *together* near the coffee machine, to put the boards *together* close to the table, put the casseroles *together* near the cooking furniture and place the cutlery *together* in the drawer.

  They all serve a different purpose.
 I group the dishes with a shared function *together* and place them where they logically belong and are the most convenient when I need to cook diner.
 And yes that means that I need to do a little bit of work each time I empty the dishwasher.

- When i'm writing software the same principle applies.
+ When I'm writing software the same principle applies.
 I group together in a model what belongs together in order of the problem the model needs to solve.
 Separating the different models by their responsibilities.
 That way I am keeping things nice and tidy at the cost of some simple boring work.

  However the time and quality *gained* by keeping things clean and separated is enormous.
 The investment of the simple boring work pays off dividends in stability, maintainability, speed of development (oh yes), extensibility.

- While those who threw their dishes onto one big pile are still looking for their frying pan, i'm already serving my steak to my guests.
+ While those who threw their dishes onto one big pile are still looking for their frying pan, I'm already serving my steak to my guests.

  Unfortunately only developers look into code.
-Because if our mothers would, i'm willing to bet most code bases would look a whole lot better.
+Because if our mothers would, I'm willing to bet most code bases would look a whole lot better.

 ## c) The M in MVC